 The Florida dealer went on to say, “It is really important that collectors realize there are many moderately priced NGC-certified gold coins considered common or bullion related, but in certain grades they are literally 100 times rarer than a High Relief Saint-Gaudens by census.”

-Ian Russell, President and owner of Great Collections advised me that the “Milton Collection,” a great fresh old-time collection purchased in the 1960s/1970s in NYC saw the first sessions of the collection auctioned off over the last two weeks of February.
-Per Russell, “It attracted a lot of interest, realizing well over six figures.
-Astute buyers could tell these were original coins, never before offered, with unique toning!”
-In total almost 200 coins, all NGC-certified, were sold.
-Some of the sales highlights include the following group of desirable and collector friendly priced coins:
+Ian Russell, President and owner of Great Collections advised me that the “Milton Collection,” a great fresh old-time collection purchased in the 1960s/’70s in NYC saw the first sessions of the collection auctioned off over the last two weeks of February.

 - 1872 Two Cent Piece NGC AU 58 $1,955

 - 1861-S Liberty Seated Dime NGC AU 55 $2,205